 If you do have an app, however, web notifications are an additional channel that you can use to engage your audience.
-You can decide which platform (app vs. web) is more important for different types of messaging, adjust your messaging for different channels, set priority per channel, and much more.
-See Orchestration for details on priority platform and other cross-channel engagement strategies.
+You can decide which channel (app vs. web) is more important for different types of messaging, adjust your messaging for different channels, set priority per channel, and much more.
+See Orchestration for details on priority channel and other cross-channel engagement strategies.

 Your web audience is tracked in the Devices Report within the Engage reporting suite.